Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 No in-home service calls.
 No appointments.

-If your Kenmore washing machine isn’t draining water, the drain pump may be clogged.
+If your Kenmore washing machine isn’t draining water, the drain pump may be clogged, lid switch issues or faulty drain pump.

 This pump is responsible for pushing out water from the hose, but often debris gets stuck inside the pipe, causing the drain not to function as intended.